richardbarran/django-minipub/README.rst

 Django-minipub is a **mini**-malist **pub**-lication control system for Django.

-Let's take an example: you have a 'news' application, with an Article model.
-In the admin interface, minipub will add this fieldset:
+Let's explain it with an example: you have a 'news' application, with an Article model.
+In the admin interface, Minipub will add this fieldset:

 .. image:: docs/img/minipub-fieldset.png